DataDog/dd-trace-php/UPGRADE-0.10.md

 $span->finish();
 ```

+## Laravel Users
+In addition to removing `datadog/dd-trace` dependency from composer file, remove the
+`DDTrace\Integrations\Laravel\Vx\LaravelProvider` from your declared providers.
+It is not longer required and we are
+moving away from providers based instrumentation.

+## Symfony Users
+In addition to removing `datadog/dd-trace` dependency from composer file, remove the
+`DDTrace\Integrations\Symfony\Vx\SymfonyBundle` from  your declared bundles.
+It is not longer required and we are
+moving away from bundle based instrumentation.

+## Disabling auto-instrumentation

+If auto-instrumentation does not work well for you:
+1. Disable auto-instrumentation setting the following ini value to an empty string: `ddtrace.request_init_hook=''`
+1. Immediately after you register the composer autoloader: `DDTrace\Bootstrap::tracer()`

 ## Setting the singleton

-If you are using a framework integration like Laravel or Symfony, the changes in `0.10` should not affect you unless you have done some manual instrumentation.
+If you are using a framework integration like Laravel or Symfony, the changes in `0.10.0` should not affect you unless you have done some manual instrumentation.

 For those who have manually instrumented ddtrace, the main change that will affect most people is getting and setting the tracer singleton.
 This is now done with `DDTrace\GlobalTracer` instead of `OpenTracing\GlobalTracer`.